-The ongoing economic upheaval of the 1980s devastated essential components of agriculturewith steep increases in the price of water, fertilizer and other agricultural basics while produce prices dropped due to the opening of the market to the international economy, where local agricultural produce faced competition with imported produce (Kimhi and Rapoport, 2004).
+The ongoing economic upheaval of the 1980s devastated essential components of agriculture.
+Whereas the price of water, fertilizer, and other agricultural staples increased steeply, produce prices dropped due to the opening of the market to the international economy, where local agricultural produce faced competition with imported produce (Kimhi and Rapoport, 2004).

-These fundamental changes endangered the small-farmer’s ability to thrive (Greenberg et al., 2018; Teff-Seker et al., 2022).
-Economic corporations took over large swaths of agricultural and land the government all but abandoned support for the independent farmer, (Goldsmith, 1985; Park & Kim, 2020) The farms were condensed and the harvest reduced, together with the number of agricultural employees (Razin & Lindsey, 2017).
-About 60% of the farmers reduced their agricultural activity and became hired workers (Kislev, 2021; Sofer and Appelboim, 2006).
+These fundamental changes endangered the small farmer’s ability to thrive (Greenberg et al., 2018; Teff-Seker et al., 2022).
+Economic corporations took over large swaths of agricultural land, and the government all but abandoned support for independent farmers (Goldsmith, 1985; Park and Kim, 2020).
+Farms were condensed and harvests were reduced, together with the number of agricultural employees (Razin and Lindsey, 2017).
+In particular, about 60% of farmers reduced their agricultural activity and became hired workers (Kislev, 2021; Sofer and Appelboim, 2006).

-Parallel processes took place in villages in Israel and around the world, The next generation of sons and daughters who had grown up on the farms left for the cities, and many family farms were sold to cover debts to the banks (Ben-Dror & Sofer, 2010).
-At the same time, the aging population in remote and peripheral areas began to see a reverse movement of counter-urbanization (Phillips, 2010; Schwake, 2021) in which people viewed the countryside as a welcome opportunity to live in small communities and enjoy a higher-quality life close to nature (Greenberg and Kurlander, 2023).
-One of the results of these changes is the growth of small commercial enterprises in rural areas (Swain & Garaski, 2007).
+Parallel processes took place in villages in Israel and around the world.
+The next generation of farmers left for urban areas, and many family farms were sold to cover bank debts (Ben-Dror and Sofer, 2010).
+At the same time, the aging population in remote and peripheral areas began to see a reverse movement of counter-urbanization (Phillips, 2010; Schwake, 2021), where people view the countryside as a welcome opportunity to live in small communities and enjoy a high-quality life close to nature (Greenberg and Kurlander, 2023).
+Because of these changes, small commercial enterprises have grown in rural areas (Swain and Garaski, 2007).

-Characteristics of Commercial Enterprises in the Countryside
+Characteristics of commercial enterprises in the countryside

 In the current study, rural entrepreneurship is defined as a process of creating and managing a business in a rural area that is characterized by a specific set of environmental, social, and economic conditions (Kulawiak et al., 2022).
-Entrepreneurial activity, describes the creation of new enterprises or the expansion of existing businesses by individuals or teams.
-The importance of this definition lies in its reference to change in veteran businesses as well as the creation of new ones (Patel and Marcus, 2023).
+Entrepreneurial activity describes the creation of new enterprises or the expansion of existing businesses by individuals or teams.
+The importance of this definition lies in its reference to a change in veteran businesses, as well as the creation of new ones (Patel and Marcus, 2023).
 An embedded business is one that is integrated with its local community, environment, and economy, reflecting a relationship where both the business and its context mutually influence and benefit each other (Granovetter, 1985; Uzzi, 1997).

 Entrepreneurship has also developed in rural villages farther away from large cities.
 The changes in agriculture and the dearth of job opportunities pushed many farmers into establishing commercial enterprises.
-Rural areas far from cities were perceived as ideal for weekends and extended vacations for the urban population (Cunha et al., 2020; Yang et al., 2021), and therefore, most of these businesses initially focused on hospitality, rural lodging, and catering.
+Rural areas far from cities were perceived as ideal for weekend getaways and extended vacations for the urban population (Cunha et al., 2020; Yang et al., 2021); therefore, most businesses in these areas initially focused on hospitality, rural lodging, and catering.

-In practice, alongside a variety of development options and the commercial and economic lure of business entrepreneurs, the individual entrepreneur must still deal with the issues of distance from population concentrations, whose result is a relatively small number of consumers and customers, old and decrepit traffic infrastructure that make transport difficult, high transportation costs for supplies and products, a dearth of professional workers and a great shortage of specialist professionals (Berg & Ihlström, 2019).
+In practice, alongside a variety of development options and the commercial and economic lure of business entrepreneurs, individual entrepreneurs must still deal with issues associated with being distant from population concentrations.
+These issues include a relatively small number of consumers and customers, an old and decrepit infrastructure that makes transportation difficult, high transportation costs for supplies and products, a dearth of professional workers, and a significant shortage of specialist professionals (Berg and Ihlström, 2019).